Peepul Capital-backed Motherhood to invest over $15M to add new hospitals by FY17

 BACC Healthcare got funded by Temasek-backed oncology chain HealthCare Global Enterprise Ltd (HCG) in May this year.

 Rhea Healthcare Pvt.
-Ltd. owns and operates women and child healthcare hospitals under the brand name "Motherhood".
+Ltd. owns and operates women and child healthcare hospitals under the brand name Motherhood.
 It offers obstetrics, gynaecology, neonatology, paediatrics, fetal medicine, fertility, and cosmetology services.
 The firm also offers yoga and lamaze classes.
-The company was incorporated in 2008 and is based in Chennai, Tamil Nadu.
+The company was incorporated in 2008 and is based in Chennai, Tamil Nadu with additional office in Bengaluru and Hyderabad.